Qijie-Sun/TimeTrack/README.md

 ![CleanView](https://github.com/Qijie-Sun/TimeTrack/blob/main/frontend/public/DemoClean.png)

 - Personalized Calendar: Set and view tasks, classes, and events in a weekly calendar format.
 Tasks/classes can be easily rearranged, deleted, or updated.
-- Course Management: Add courses for the current semester, and the time each course occurs in the day.
+- Course Management: Add courses for the current semester and the time each course occurs in the day/week.
-- Tasks Management: Users have the option to easily create, delete and rearrange tasks as needed.
+- Task Management: Create, delete and rearrange tasks as needed.
 - Time Blocks: Allocate blocks of time to focus on specific tasks.

 ## Architecture